 Some publications like case studies.
 The editor wants the marketing content creator to discuss an operational problem at a school, for instance, bring in as many facts and figures as possible, and then conclude with how the situation was addressed and corrected.
 Again, it’s the client’s products to the rescue.

 Editors are always asking for new ideas.
 They want something new to discuss.
-Because of this, they are always turning to marketing content creators to come up with something new, a new angle on an old topic,or,, and best of all, something none of their competing publications have ever written about before.
+Because of this, they are always turning to marketing content creators to come up with something new, a new angle on an old topic, or, and best of all, something none of their competing publications have ever written about before.
+Everyone is looking for a new way to pull in customers with these marketing agency techniques.

 Images have power